riastrad/cyberbspace/posts/2026/terra-cognita.md

 As of two weeks ago, I've lived in Mumbai for more than two years.
 Looking back at my initial posts from when we first arrived in 2024, I can say definitively that my time in India has changed me mentally, emotionally, and physically.
 Of course, that's also just the contingent nature of a life lived linearly isn't it?
 Every day that I wake up and move through the world I am changing it and it is changing me.

 We'll be packing up and moving out of Mumbai in about 2 months.
 So chances are high this will be my last blog post with the [#india](/tags/india) tag.
-Here are some some disorganized thoughts and impressions to mark the occassion.
+Here are some some disorganized thoughts and impressions to mark the occasion.

 Even though we've lived here for 2 years, our being here on a diplomatic post means that we've been in a fairly hermetic bubble, culture-wise.
 Despite this, there are a few things that have rubbed off.
 For instance, I find myself unconsciously waggling my head when I want to indicate agreement with someone.